brianc725/Bruinstrooms/README.md

 - no longer doing this

 ### Favorites page
-- make a separate array list in a static Favorites class to store the restrooms that have been favorited (Brian)
+- make a separate array list in a static Favorites class to store the restrooms that have been favorited (Vince)
 - recycler view for the ones in this array list, otherwise say "No Favorites" (Vince)

 ## Completed:
-Updated March 8, 2018
+Updated March 12, 2018

 ### Home Page
 - Recycler View displays all restrooms with basic information (Vince)